pmurray1991/vue-todo-pwa/README.md

 4. Extra credit: Search the todo list

 ## Submission instructions
-* Fork the project at: https://githubbox.com/Phamily/vue-todo-pwa
+* Fork the project on CodeSandbox at: https://githubbox.com/Phamily/vue-todo-pwa
-* Send us the completed CodeSandbox link.
-* Send us 3-5 minute screencast demoing the new features and talking through the major parts of the code.
+* Send us the completed CodeSandbox link, along with a 3-5 minute screencast demoing the new features and talking through the major parts of the code.
 Feel free to use any screencasting software.
 [Vidyard](https://www.vidyard.com/) is decent if you need a recommendation.

 ## Guidelines
 * We expect spending between 2-6 hrs on the project, depending upon your familiarity with the technologies involved.
 We recommend timeboxing and seeing how much you can do within that time.